 The current owner or operator is required to submit specific information to the LEA and CalRecycle, including the name(s), address(es), where the notice can be sent, and phone number(s) of the new owner/operator;

 The anticipated (soon to be new) owner or operator needs to provide the following to the LEA and CalRecycle:

 - Documentation that they meet the financial assurance and operating liability requirements;

 - A signed affidavit certifying that they have read the governing permit and conditioning documents and will operate in accordance with the terms and conditions of the existing solid waste facility permit and conditioning documents and that all new information submitted is correct;

 - Amendments to the Report of Facility Information (RFI) that reflect the change in owner/operator, and/or address.

 It should be noted that all information provided pursuant to this guidance and PRC section 44005 shall not be a matter of public record and shall be considered confidential until such time as the owners have encumbered, sold, transferred or conveyed the property.

-Per 14 CCR 18104.6, an operator shall notify the LEA in writing if a person who owns property on which the solid waste facility is located is encumbering, selling, transferring, or conveying the property or part thereof; or allowing the property or part thereof to be encumbered, sold, transferred, or conveyed.
+Per 14 CCR 18104.6, regarding change in owner, an operator shall notify the LEA in writing if a person who owns property on which the solid waste facility is located is encumbering, selling, transferring, or conveying the property or part thereof; or allowing the property or part thereof to be encumbered, sold, transferred, or conveyed.
 The operator shall notify the LEA at least 15 days prior to such action by the owner, or within seven days of receiving notice of such action by the owner, whichever comes first.
 The LEA shall transmit a copy of the notification to CalRecycle within five days of receipt.